pengx17/knowledge-garden/pages/Logseq Publish GitHub Action.md

 Repo:: [pengx17/logseq-publish](https://github.com/pengx17/logseq-publish)

 - ## Some backgrounds of implementing the GitHub Action
-	- There are some good public knowledge gardens that are powered by Logseq already.
+	- There are some good public knowledge gardens that are powered by Logseq already that you can find on the Web.
 To list a few:
 		- https://zhanghanduo.com/
 		- https://note.xuanwo.io/
 		- [Logseq's official document](https://logseq.github.io/)
 		  id:: 61d5b000-04ce-4725-8f39-3381afaf4ee7
-	- Until today - [[Wed, 2022/01/05]], the user needs to [follow the instructions](https://docs.logseq.com/#/page/Publishing%20(Desktop%20App%20Only)) on ((61d5b000-04ce-4725-8f39-3381afaf4ee7)).
-		- Imagine a normal user who uses GitHub Repo to sync his Logseq graph and use GitHub Pages or Vercel to host it.
-An example of the git repo's folder may structure like this:
+	- Imagine a normal user who uses GitHub Repo to sync his Logseq graph and use GitHub Pages to host it.
+		- An example of the git repo's folder may structure like this. e.g., https://github.com/pengx17/knowledge-garden
 		- ```
 		  ├── assets
 		  ├── draws
 		  ├── logseq
 		  ├── pages
 		  └── www
 		  ```
 			- `logseq`/`asset`/`pages` etc contains the normal graph files
-				- `www` contains the public assets of the page, which is picked up by GitHub Pages or Vercel
+			- `www` contains the public assets of the page, which is picked up by GitHub Pages
+				- it is also possible if the user publish `www` to `gh-pages` branch
-		- in a daily workflow basis, the user needs to
+		- in a daily workflow basis, the user needs to [follow the instructions](https://docs.logseq.com/#/page/Publishing%20(Desktop%20App%20Only)) on ((61d5b000-04ce-4725-8f39-3381afaf4ee7)) to publish his graph
 			- be on the Desktop App
 			- take some notes (don't forget to mark related pages as public, or mark all pages as public)
 			- remove old `www` folder